 Almost everyone knows someone, close or distant, who has struggled with drug addiction at one point in time.
 It could be a distant relative or someone you went to school with, but the sheer probability of it just goes to show that this situation is getting worse with each passing year.
 Yes, there are a lot of places that offer help/information concerning such matters, but there are also a lot of stigmas surrounding the same, with people not understanding that no one actually wants to be an addict.

 Honestly, it’s often just a slight misjudgment on their part that leads them down this dark road, which could’ve easily been avoided if they had proper knowledge of not only the aftermath of their actions but also of what drugs really are.
 So, here’s a list of some brutally honest narcotics-related documentaries on Netflix that delve into the same.
 You will find all kinds of films as well as shows here, ranging from those that touch upon addiction to those that explore the infamous concept of war on drugs.

 10. Highland: Thailand’s Marijuana Awakening (2017)

-Every country has a different set of cultural, political and economic scenario.
+Every country has a different set of cultural, political, and economic scenarios.
 There might be some gestures that are considered cool or acceptable in your country but might not be so welcoming in another.
 A similar case follows for marijuana as well.
-It might not be such an important issue for the American economy, but for Thailand, it paints a whole new picture.
+It might not be such an important issue for the American economy, but it paints a whole new picture for Thailand.
 ‘Highland: Thailand’s Marijuana Awakening’ follows the events that led to its legalization in the country and how it affected the political and economic climate of the country.
-This documentary presents the opportunity to be a great learning experience, about both weed and white elephants!
+This documentary presents the opportunity to be a great learning experience about both weed and white elephants!